architgulhane/HACK-CHRONO_Trauma-Therapy/README.md

 ### 2. Inference (`app.py`)

-The Flask web application serves the chatbot and handles user interactions.
+The Fast web application serves the chatbot and handles user interactions.

 1.  **User Input:** The user sends a message through the web interface.
 2.  **Language Detection:** `spacy-langdetect` identifies the language of the input message (English or Swahili).